Traveling waves and homogeneous fragmentation: Proof of Theorem Proof of Theorem 1

-The change of variable formula gives us Henceforth we will use the notation Recall the Poisson point process construction of the fragmentation $X$ described in the introduction.
-Write $N(\cdot)$ for the Poisson random measure on $\R_+ \times \N \times \nabla_1$ with measure intensity $dt \otimes \# \otimes \nu(ds)$ which describes the evolution of the fragmentation process.
-Using classical stochastic analysis of semi-martingales and the Poissonian construction of fragmentation processes we deduce that

-and it is obvious that changing $\tau-$ into $\tau$ does not affect the value of the integral in the final step above.
+Recall the Poisson point process construction of the fragmentation $X$ described in the \hyperref[intro]{Introduction}.
+Write $N(\cdot)$ for the Poisson random measure on $\R_+ \times\N\times\nabla_1$ with measure intensity $dt \otimes\# \otimes\nu(ds)$ which describes the evolution of the fragmentation process.
+Using classical stochastic analysis of semi-martingales and the Poissonian construction of fragmentation processes, we deduce that and it is obvious that changing $\tau-$ into $\tau$ does not affect the value of the integral in the final two steps above.